wpdk/wpdk/README.md

 The scope of the project is limited to supporting the Storage Performance Development Kit.
 It is not intended to be a generic Linux emulation library like Cygwin.
 Functionality is mapped as closely as possible to existing Windows semantics with the minimum of emulation.

+<a id="design"></a>
+## Design Priciples

+don't change the source code

+replace system headers

+wpdk_ header - allows wrapping, avoids conflict with library names

+existing functionality wrapped - as well.

+macros - can change variables etc

+uses macros / inline - inline clash with library name and no longer inline

+<a id="status"></a>
+## Current Status

+Most code compiles

+Unit tests mainly pass

+iSCSI stack will serve commands

+<a id="spdk"></a>
+## Use with SPDK

 <a id="source"></a>
 ## Source Code